woclouds3/yig/coldstorage/README.md

 * Current Glacier backend (ehualu) support smallest single part 8M, while AWS Glacier defines smallest part 1M.
 * Current Glacier backend (ehualu) support max archive 4T, while AWS S3 max object 5T.
 * Current Glacier multipart is implemented that if len(object.Parts) == 0, the whole object will be transited to Glacier as a single archive even if it's big.
 Further work is required if it should be transited to Glacier in parts.
+* After transition to Glacier, objects in Ceph will be deleted.
+If it fails in DB operation, the object can't be moved to gc table and deleted after that.
+There is no good point to try it again.
 * It requires more work in serialization for LifecycleRule
 If a user put and get a lifecycle configuration as follows, he'll find the output seems not completely the same as saved.
 It orients from LcRule definition in api/datatype/lifecycle.go .
 I don't find any easy way to eliminate the difference.
 ```
 cat lcfile.xml